kent2cky/book-directory-starter-codes/README.md

 book directory application.
 The stacks used here is **expressjs,** **ejs,** and **mysql**.

 ## Step 1: Get the starter codes
-Fork this repository and then clone it into your local machine.
+Fork this repository and then clone it into your computer.

 ## Install Dependencies
 Here we install all the dependencies necessary for building our app by running